2.20 Student Workload and Duty Hours on Core and Elective Clinical Rotations

 Response options: Yes or No

-- DO NOT INCLUDE time spent commuting; reading, studying, or preparing academically at home or away from the patient care unit, such as preparing for presentations or conferences and studying for exams; or time on hospital premises for activities that are not scheduled as part of your clerkship.
+- DO NOT INCLUDE time spent commuting; reading, studying, or preparing academically at home or away from the patient care unit, such as preparing for presentations or conferences and studying for exams; or on hospital premises for activities that are not scheduled as part of your clerkship.

 *Harvard University Policy on Religious Holidays (Section 7.01)